For Arizona colocation companies, staying green can be difficult.

 This no-cost solution works to provide cooling where it is needed the most.

-By properly managing the cable setup at each rack discharge, recirculation is reduced.
+Properly managing the cable setup at each rack discharge reduces recirculation.

-Installing blanking panels and placing higher-density servers at low or mid-height shelves also improves air management.
+Installing blanking panels and placing higher-density servers at low or mid-height shelves improves air management.

 Controlled Lighting